vishals79/hubot-todo/README.md

           name and desc- mandatory, rest optional"

       - add subtask
-        - to add a subtask for any task using the <task-id> as the parent id.
+        - to add a subtask for any task using the "task-id" as the parent id.

       - show
         - show -t <time>